Winter Holidays Celebrated Around the World

 Referred to as the festival of lights, this 8 day celebration is a Jewish holiday that begins on the 25th day of Kislev (usually anytime from late-November to mid-December).
 Members of the Jewish community observe this holiday in order to commemorate their triumph of light over darkness.
 The story goes that after driving the Greeks from the Holy Land, a small group of Jews lit a menorah with one day's supply of oil, and it burned for 8 days.

-To celebrate this miracle, the holiday of Hannukah was created.
-Those celebrating Hannukah light one candle on the menorah for eight consecutive nights, recite the Hallel and Al HaNissim to thank God for the holiday's miracles, eat delicious fried foods like latke, play with the dreidel, and open gifts each day of Hannukah.
+To celebrate this miracle, the holiday of Hanukkah was created.
+Those celebrating Hanukkah light one candle on the menorah for eight consecutive nights, recite the Hallel and Al HaNissim to thank God for the holiday's miracles, eat delicious fried foods like latke, play with the dreidel, and open gifts each day of Hanukkah.

 This cultural holiday, created by Maulana Karenga in 1966, is a celebration from December 26th to January 1st that honors African American and Pan African history.
 Established during the 1960s, Karenga made this holiday in order to restore African American culture back to its roots and to strengthen their bonds as a people.

 This 7 day celebration strives to create a community that remembers its roots and reinforces ancient values and traditions.
 The traditional colors for this holiday are red, black, and green (the colors of the Pan African flag), and these are represented in various parts of the holiday.
 Those celebrating Kwanzaa set up an area of their home with the 7 symbols, showcase their creativity (art, music, and food), as well as partake in a feast of foods.
 Often celebrated along with Christmas, this cultural holiday is one that was created to strengthen the unity of a people during a time of disharmony in history.

 Each of the 7 days of Kwanzaa are dedicated to a specific principle:

 - Collective Work and Responsibility